Frequently Asked Questions

 Why don’t you do online training videos?

 I have to be very responsible and careful with the kind of things I would put online.
 I don't accept students I haven't met before.
 As such, I’m very selective of who I train; prospective students usually have to go through an informal interview process first before I take them on.
-I have to be responsible for the things I teach to those I teach.
+So for now, I'll stick to guest appearances on Master Wong's channel.

 Would you ever compete?

 I used to many years ago in Karate, KungFu and Chinese Kickboxing tournaments.
 At the moment, it’s not on the cards but if the right offer came about, I would need to assess my priorities and responsibilities at the time to see if it was viable to do it.
 Though, I haven’t closed the door on competitions.

 What do you think about MMA?